-To engage constructively with your readers, understanding them, and acting on that understanding, is paramount.
+To engage constructively with your audience, understanding them, and acting on that understanding, is paramount.
 Consider:

 - Who are your readers?
 How will they come across your message?
 Is your document a person-to-person email , press release, white paper , advertisement, or something different?
 Who do you want it to appeal to?

 - Why are you writing the document?
 Do you want to inform your audience?
 What action do you want your reader to take as a result of the document?

 - What does your audience know?
 What do you need to establish or explain, and what will make them tune out?

 - How does your audience feel about the topic?
 Are your readers skeptical, hostile, or biased?